-Pixelmator 2 is the Best Photoshop Alternative for Mac OS X
+The Best Photoshop Alternative for Mac OS X is Pixelmator

 Pixelmator 2 screen shot

-Pixelmator 2 has just been released and it’s a great update to an already killer photo editing app.
-I’ll cut straight to the point, Pixelmator is the single best Photoshop alternative for the Mac platform at it’s price point, and at just $29.99 (App Store link) it’s much more affordable for the average joe than Adobe Photoshops whopping $500 tag.
+Pixelmator for Mac has long been a killer photo editing app.
+But I’ll cut straight to the point, Pixelmator is the single best Photoshop alternative for the Mac platform at it’s price point, and at just $29.99 (App Store link) it’s much more affordable for the average joe than Adobe Photoshops whopping $500 tag.

-It has all the standard photo editing and drawing tools, and version 2.0 includes tons of new features like content-aware fill, healing, smudge tools, and full OS X Lion support for Full Screen Mode, Auto Save, and Versions.
+The fact is Pixelmator has all the standard photo editing and drawing tools, and new versions include tons of new features like content-aware fill, healing, smudge tools, and full Mac OS X feature support for Full Screen Mode, Auto Save, and Versions.
 No, it doesn’t include every option from the competition, but at a fraction of the price it’s more than competent for the majority of users needs.

-The creators of Pixelmator have enough confidence in their app that they offer a full working trial version before you buy it, you can download the free 30 day trial to make sure it fits your photo editing and design needs before you buy.
+But don’t take my word for it, you should try it yourself.
+Fortunately the creators of Pixelmator have enough confidence in their app that they offer a full working trial version before you buy it, you can download the free 30 day trial here to make sure it fits your photo editing and design needs before you buy.
 If you’re in the market for an image editor, check it out.
+With a free download and trial period, you can’t really go wrong.

 Pixelmator 2 Screenshot

-Update: OK I messed around with Pixelmator 2 for the past 10 minutes and most of the app is fantastic, but here are my two complaints: selecting elements within a layer can be challenging as the click often passes through the layers below that have larger elements, and text effects are nonexistent for things like gradients, shadows, etc, they have to be applied manually the old fashion way.
-Nothing that can’t be worked with, just a little different to adjust to for those coming from a Photoshop background.
+Now I admit I am no image editing pro, but I adjust photos and have to make graphics for the web fairly often, and it more than does the job for all of my needs.
+My only two complaints with Pixelmator are; selecting elements within a layer can be challenging as the click often passes through the layers below that have larger elements, and text effects are nonexistent for things like gradients, shadows, etc, they have to be applied manually the old fashion way.
+Now that is obviously nothing that can’t be worked with, it’s just a little different to adjust to for those coming from a Photoshop background.
+I cut my editing chops on Photoshop long ago, back when it was more affordable and frequently found in school computer labs, but these days all of my image editing and web graphic creation is done with Pixelmator.

 Pixelmator 2 test image